 Tec 4 Frederick Krug

-Tec 4 Frederick Krug was born on April 25, 1917,
+T/4 Frederick Krug was born on April 25, 1917,

 Avenue, in Janesville, Wisconsin.
 He was known

 as "Fred" to his family and friends.
 It is known

 2525 W. Jefferson, Street, Louisville, Kentucky

 At some point, Fred enlisted in the Wisconsin National Guard.
 His tank company was federalized in September 1940.
 The company was renamed A Company, 192nd Tank Battalion.
 On November 25, 1940, the members of the company reported the armory in Janesville and readied their equipment for transport to Fort Knox, Kentucky.
-On November 18th, the company boarded a train for Ft.
+On November 28th, the company boarded a train for Ft.
 Knox.

 Fred, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he trained to do with the company.